xKarane/exam-practice-ms-900/README.md

 This is a lightweight quiz application to help you prepare for Certification exams (e.g., MS-900).

+Actual Questions are for MS-900 (71 Questions sofar and updating)

 ## Features

 - Load 50 random questions from a text file (`questions.txt`)